How To Jog About It?

 Works: lower back, glutes, middle back, shoulders

 Lie face down on a stability ball with feet spread wide for balance.
 Elbows should be bent with hands placed lightly behind ears.
-Squeeze glutes and lift torso up until your body forms a straight line.
+Squeeze your glutes and lift your torso up until your body forms a straight line.
 Hold for one to two seconds.
 Release back down to the starting position.
 That’s one rep. Perform for 10 to 12 reps.
 No stability ball?
 You can do the movement on an exercise mat: Raise your thighs and arms off the ground while your torso stays in contact with the ground.

 5. Squat To Overhead Press